webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 ## Site-Specific Behaviors

 Browsertrix also comes with several 'site-specific' behaviors, which run only on specific sites.
 These behaviors will run instead of Autoscroll and will run until completion or timeout.
-Currently, site-specific behaviors include major social media sites.
+Currently, site-specific behaviors include the following major social media sites:

-Refer to [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for the latest list of site-specific behaviors.
+- Bluesky
+- Facebook
+- Instagram
+- Telegram
+- TikTok
+- Twitter/X

 User-defined custom behaviors are also considered site-specific.

+### Bluesky

+The Bluesky behavior loads additional JavaScript artifacts in order to ensure that Bluesky posts can be replayed with the user interface in any language.

+### Facebook

+The Facebook behavior is able to automate the following features:

+- Viewing posts from the timeline for an individual, organization, or group page
+- Expanding the comment section in a post or photo in order to load additional comments
+- Browsing the photos grid and viewing full size versions of posts and their descriptions
+- Browsing all reels (videos) on a page

+The Facebook behavior will use `addLink` to add single-page versions of posts encountered when crawling a profile to the crawl queue.
+For more information on `addLink` and scoping, [see below](#additional-links-from-behaviors).

+### Instagram

+The Instagram behavior is able to automate the following features:

+- Viewing all photos/videos on a single post
+- Viewing all media from a profile
+- Viewing the currently-active story (requires a logged-in profile)
+- Viewing story highlights
+- Expanding the comment section in order to load additional comments

+The Instagram behavior will use `addLink` to add stories and single-page versions of posts encountered when crawling a profile to the crawl queue.
+For more information on `addLink` and scoping, [see below](#additional-links-from-behaviors).

+### Telegram

+The Instagram behavior is intended to work with public Telegram channels.
+It supports the following features:

+- Scrolling through all of the messages in a public channel
+- Loading external images

+### TikTok

+The TikTok behavior is designed to expand comment threads when viewing single videos.

+### Twitter/X

+The Facebook behavior is able to automate the following features:

+- Viewing a timeline
+- Viewing a specific profile
+- Viewing single posts
+- Clicking through "view sensitive" buttons to ensure content is captured (requires a logged-in profile)
+- Viewing full-size images, audio and video
+- Viewing quoted posts

 ## Enabling Behaviors

 To enable built-in behaviors, specify them via a comma-separated list passed to the `--behaviors` option.
 All behaviors except Autoclick are enabled by default, the equivalent of `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.
 To enable only a single behavior, such as Autoscroll, use `--behaviors autoscroll`.